MattH-23/MattHeaneyStepTechnicalTest/README.md

 - UITests run in the local target, making use of local data.
 The UITests use the Robot Pattern to ensure UITests stay very readable and scalable.

 - SnapshotTests run in local, using the pod ‘SnapshotTesting’.
 The snapshot tests focus on the detail view controller with two different example movies.
-These tests need to be running on an iPhone 13 on iOS 15, and on an M1 backed machine to pass (Snapshot testing is a great tool, but requires the same simulator setup to pass)
+These tests need to be running on an iPhone 13 Pro Max on iOS 15, and on an M1 backed machine to pass (Snapshot testing is a great tool, but requires the same simulator setup to pass)
 -

 Note: